 Learn History at the Dwight D. Eisenhower Presidential Library, Museum & Boyhood Home

-The Dwight D. Eisenhower Presidential Library, Museum & Boyhood Home is an entire 22-acre complex with a lot to take in.
+The Dwight D. Eisenhower Presidential Library, Museum & Boyhood Home is an entire 22-acre complex with a lot to explore.
 Begin by watching the orientation film at the Visitors Center, which provides context for the rest of the site.
 An excellent next stop is Eisenhower’s boyhood home, where the future five-star general and 34th President of the United States grew up with five brothers in a six-room house.
 You can take a guided tour of the home that still has its original furnishings.
 Then stop by the Eisenhower bronze statue, where you’ll have an opportunity for a selfie.

 Next, tour the museum building, which features 25,000 square feet of all-new exhibits that opened in the summer of 2019.
 They upgraded the technology in the displays and made them more interactive, so it captures your attention.
 For example, here, you’ll learn about President Dwight D. Eisenhower and the first lady Mamie Doud Eisenhower.
 Then explore the Presidential library that includes videos to supplement the exhibits.